 About Camp

-See in the 2025 New Year in Queenstown with Christian friends and family!
+See in the 2026 New Year in Queenstown with Christian friends and family!

 Join us at Lakeland Park Christian Camp to spend time learning from Gods word and growing in your faith.
 This is a family and youth camp organised by the Open Brethren churches of Otago and Southland and has been running every New Years for over 50 years.

-Camp will begin with supper at 9pm on Sunday 29th December 2024 (you can arrive and set up at camp from 5pm onwards, please no earlier - you will need to organise your own evening meal) and finish on Thursday 2nd January 2025 after lunch and camp clean up.
+Camp will begin with supper at 9pm on Monday 29th December 2025 (you can arrive and set up at camp from 5pm onwards, please no earlier - you will need to organise your own evening meal) and finish on Friday 2nd January 2026 after lunch and camp clean up.

 If you are 15 years or under and are attending camp without a parent you must have a guardian also attending camp who is over 20 years old.
 Parents/ guardians with a teenager at camp are expected to be responsible for their teen's behaviour and whereabouts at all times.
 Please make sure a guardian you nominate on your registration form has agreed to take responsibility for you at camp.